 Discuss help vs. hinder with your children.
-If your behavior is not helping, save it!
+If your behaviour is not helping, save it!

-You don’t have to overshare with your kids in a manner that will give them anxiety.
-But you can be honest with them.
+You don’t have to over share with your kids in a manner that will give them anxiety.
+Be that as it may you can be honest with them.

 Just one example of what I told my boys this week, “I am sorry that I’m snipping at y’all.
 Just now when I prepared to cook and we didn’t have all the ingredients, it reminded me of our predicament and I let fear creep in.
 I will work on it.”
 They were understanding.